vcz-fr/TheFollowUp/_posts/2012/12/2012-12-14-sam-sung-works-for-apple.md

     url: "https://twitter.com/Clubic/status/279648308983627776"
     dead: false

-tweet: "There once was a person names Sam Sung and they worked for Apple..."
+message: "There once was a person names Sam Sung and they worked for Apple..."
 ---